-Government's NFHS study itself states that Indians are sharply reducing their consumption of news and entertainment when delivered through traditional mass media like newspapers, magazines, radio, and TV.
+- (4) Contention that curbs, if at all, must only be for news and current affairs (N&CA) is farcical and baseless given that consumption of N&CA is a drop in the vast ocean of consumption of M&E, and traditional/new media is a pygmy in front of Big Tech giants: - Government's NFHS study: Indians are sharply reducing their consumption of news and entertainment when delivered through traditional mass media like newspapers, magazines, radio, and TV.
 Data released in May 2022 by the Government's National Family Health Survey (NFHS)-5, conducted between 2019 and 2021, shows that there has been a double-digit percentage decline since the 2015-16 NFHS-4 in the share of people who read newspapers or magazines, watch TV, and listen to the radio at least once a week, which is the study's benchmark for regular consumption of mass media.

-$\underline{https://theprint.in/india/nfhs-shows-double-digit-drop-in-indians-reading-papers-watching-tv-listening-to-radio/969314/}$
+https://theprint.in/india/nfhs-shows-double-digit-drop-in-indians-reading-papers-watching-tv-listening-to-radio/969314/

-• Instead, it is Big Tech that rules now in India.
-India is largest digital market, and it has over 400 million users in India and even Twitter has 24 million subscribers.
-In contrast, the entire combined readership of the hundreds of English newspapers in India is only 31 million as per IRS 2019, for example.
+Instead, it is Big Tech that rules the roost now in India.
+India is Meta's largest market, and it has over 400 million users in India and even Twitter has 24 million subscribers.
+In contrast, the entire TOTAL combined readership of the hundreds of English newspapers in India is only 31 million as per IRS 2019.